You are located in service: ELN@RWTH (Electronic Lab Notebook)

 Setting up your eLabFTW ELN

-Keep in mind: the system is flexible and is constantly being updated.
-If you are missing features, get in touch with the central ELN@RWTH team via the IT-ServiceDesk.
+The system is flexible and is constantly updated.
+If you are missing functions, please contact the central ELN@RWTH team via the IT ServiceDesk

 How did this content help you?